Sunday, July 29, 2012

 Adapted from Former Chef and Alton Brown

-2 Tbsp hot sauce (he used Chesapeake Fire w/ a dash of You Can't Handle This)
+2 tablespoons hot sauce (he used Chesapeake Fire w/ a dash of You Can't Handle This)

 Juice from 2 lemons